Using Allowance to Teach Key Money Lessons

 “In fact, these children are spending an average of approximately six hours a week on chores to earn their allowance.
 The average hourly rate of “pay” comes out to $4.43 an hour, which is a nice sixteen percent raise from the $3.82 they were making in 2012.”

-What the experts at AICPA believe most parents miss is the opportunity to use allowance to teach children key financial lessons that will help them later in life.
+What the experts at AICPA believe is that most parents miss is the opportunity to use allowance to teach children key financial lessons that will help them later in life.
 Allowance should be used to teach basic – and even more advanced – principles in money management so children have a better financial knowledge base heading into adulthood.

 “One of the ways that parents can use allowance as a teaching tool is to encourage their children to save ten percent on a weekly basis and match the savings if they do.
 This simple, effective tool will better prepare them to contribute to a 401(k) account and take advantage of any matching offered by their employer,” added Gregory Anton, CPA and chair of AICPA’s National Financial Literacy Commission.